LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.2/index.en.md

 ### auto_arima

-We use the [pmdarima](https://pypi.org/project/pmdarima/) Python package, which is similar to the `auto.arima` model in R. The package can automatically find the most suitable ARIMA model parameters, increasing users' convenience when using ARIMA models.
-The `pmdarima.ARIMA` object in the `pmdarima` package currently contains three models: ARMA, ARIMA, and SARIMAX.
-When using the `pmdarima.auto_arima` method, as long as the parameters `p`, `q,` `P`, and `Q` ranges are provided, the most suitable parameter combination is found within the specified range.
+We'll use the [pmdarima](https://pypi.org/project/pmdarima/) Python package, which functions similarly to the `auto.arima` model in R. This package simplifies the process of using ARIMA models by automatically determining the most suitable parameters.
+The `pmdarima.ARIMA` object in the package includes three models: ARMA, ARIMA, and SARIMAX.
+With the `pmdarima.auto_arima` method, providing ranges for parameters `p`, `q`, `P`, and `Q` allows the method to find the optimal parameter combination within these ranges.

-Next, we will implement how to use `pmdarima.auto_arima`, and first divide the data set into training data and test data:
+Our next step is to demonstrate how to utilize `pmdarima.auto_arima`.
+We'll begin by dividing our dataset into training and test data, setting the stage for model implementation and evaluation.

 ```python
 data_autoarima = air_hour.loc['2020-06-17':'2020-06-21']